The National Wilderness Medicine

 Assistants accepts Category 1 CME approval from organizations

 Big Sky Ski Resort February 23 - 27, 2019

 Non Professional (no CME) ... $400

 "Team" (group) discounts - 3 or more

 participants from the same institution can

-sign up simultaneously and receive a 20% discount on each
+sign up simultaneously and receive $100 off of each

 registration fee.
 Use Code: Group 3

 We're proud to offer a 20% discount to Active Military

 Register by phone: Toll Free 844-WildCME (844-945-3263) or +1(650)